 - Higher Education, Self-Designed: This customizable specialization allows educators to examine 21st-century higher education solutions, evaluate current education models, and determine how to maximize efficiency and productivity within higher education settings.

 - P-20 Education (Self-Designed) – This specialization allows you to personalize your education and focus on the topics you’re most passionate about.
 With a P-20 focus, you will be able to gain insights into issues that affect students from pre-school through undergraduate postsecondary education.

 - Reading, Literacy, and Assessment: Recognizing literacy as a driving force in effecting positive social change, this EdD specialization can prepare you to lead literacy initiatives that engage educators within professional development programs and learning communities.
 You’ll explore strategies that can improve outcomes across the educational system—from classroom instruction to program design to policy development.

 - Special Education: With nearly 6 million students nationwide in need of special education, there is a growing demand for educators qualified to work with them.
 This EdD specialization’s curriculum is informed by the Council for Exceptional Children’s Advanced Preparation Standards and focuses on key issues in the field of special education, such as leadership and policy, program development and assessment, and ethical practice.

 Regardless of which specialization you choose, accreditation is a crucial mark of quality.
 Whether you choose a traditional path or decide to earn your degree through an online university, make sure it is accredited by one of the six regional accrediting associations recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.
-Going a step further, if the school you choose for your Doctor of Education program is accredited by the National Council for Accreditation of Teacher Education (NCATE), you can be assured of the program’s quality.
+Going a step further, if the school you choose for your Doctor of Education program is accredited by the Council for the Accreditation of Educator Preparation (CAEP), you can be assured of the program’s quality.